Boise VA Medical Center

 - Visitors under the age of 18 are not allowed, except in situations where the patient is the child’s caregiver and prohibiting the child from accompanying the patient would negatively impact the patient’s ability to receive medical care.
 All children 2 years of age and older must wear a mask upon entry to the building.

-- No visitors are permitted for Veterans who are diagnosed with COVID-19 or pending a test result for COVID-19.
+- No visitors are permitted for Veterans who are diagnosed with COVID-19 or pending a test result for COVID-19, unless in end of life situations.

-- All Visitors must be screened at the entrance(s) to any BVMAC facility providing direct patient care.
+- All Visitors must self screen at entrance(s) to any BVMAC facility.

 - All visitors must always be correctly masked by covering the nose and mouth, comply with physical distancing and perform hand hygiene.
 Failure to comply will result in being asked to leave the facility.